- H2020 Online Manual

 Conflicts of interest

-When selecting independent experts, the Commission ensures, to the best of our knowledge, that you do not have any conflict of interest as regards the proposal or project you are called upon to assess.
+When contracting independent experts, the Commission ensures - to the best of its knowledge - that you, as an expert, do not have any conflicts of interest on the activity that you are being asked to undertake and, in particular, any proposal or project you are called upon to assess.

-If necessary to avoid a conflict of interest, the Commission may withdraw experts from evaluation or monitoring duties.
-If you knowingly conceal a conflict of interest and this is discovered during your evaluation activities, you will be dismissed with immediate effect and the measures laid down in the contract will be taken.
+- If you knowingly conceal a conflict of interest and this is discovered during your activities as an expert, you will be dismissed with immediate effect, your contract will be terminated and the measures laid down in the contract will be taken.

-You can still submit your own research proposal and be allowed to perform evaluations as an expert - provided there is no conflict of interest.
-You will not be assigned to evaluate your own proposal or any proposals competing with it.
+- If you submit a research proposal for evaluation, you are not necessarily excluded from acting as an expert evaluator, provided that you declare it and that there is no conflict of interest.
+In this case, you will not be assigned to evaluate your own proposal or any proposals which may be competing with it.

 If your role involves handling classified information, you will need security clearance before entering into a contract.